Real Republicans F.C. (Ghana)

-Real Republicans Football Club were a Ghanaian association football club based in the capital, Accra, along with Hearts of Oak, one of the most successful Ghanaian clubs in recent years.
-It was claimed it held Ghana's record for the most consecutive wins, four.
-The club claimed it formed the core of the national team, Ghana Black Stars.
+Real Republikans was a Ghanaian association football club based in the capital, Accra, along with Hearts of Oak, and was among the most successful Ghanaian clubs in the country’s first decade of independence.
+It holds Ghana's record for the most consecutive FA Cup wins, four.
+The club formed the core of the national team, the Black Stars, in its early years.

 History

 Kwame Nkrumah had an ambition to unite Africa and believed football could be used as a tool.
 He appointed Ohene Djan on 1 July 1960 as the Director of Sports.
 He encouraged Ohene Djan to form the football club which was also known as Osagyefo's Own Club.
 The passion and belief Nkrumah had in football led to the formation of the football club.
 It was claimed the team was made up of talented local boys who were assembled together.
 Notable among them was Baba Yara and Dogo Moro from Asante Kotoko, Addo Odametey and Doddo Ankrah from Hearts of Oak.